September 6th, 2014. Somewhere in New Zealand a fly-fisherman acquires his first iPhone.

 When I first unpacked Philip in 2006, he was born into a world full of possibility, a world full of flip-phones.
 However by 2007, Philip was fast making his way to the land of the obsolete.
 With the release of the 1st Generation iPhone it was not long before Phil’s flippable companions began disappearing into the Nokia, Casio, and Toshiba personal device wasteland.

-At first I didn’t mind though and my reasoning was sound.
-Why bring a $500 gizmo gadget on the trout stream, death by drowning imminent, when a perfectly functional piece-of-crap flip-phone dis the job?
-Plus, I couldn’t stand the thought of my business email account living in the front pocket of my waders, when the only real reason I went to the river in the first place was to momentarily bow out of the rat race.
+At first, I didn’t mind though and my reasoning was sound.
+Why bring a $500 gizmo gadget on the trout stream, death by drowning imminent, when a perfectly functional piece-of-crap flip-phone did the job?
+Plus, I couldn’t stand the thought of an email account living in the front pocket of my waders, when the only real reason I went to the river in the first place was to momentarily bow out of the rat race.

 By 2012; however, Phil’s reputation was on the rise.
 He had reached that ripe age where archaic antiquity and retro status made him rare, cool, and a hip statement about present times.
 Upon Phil’s unveiling from my right front side pant’s pocket, his second favorite spot, people would ooohh and aahhh.
 Making kind warm loving remarks like “sweet flip-phone,” “that’s frickin’ awesome,” and “I miss my old phone’s simple practicality.”
 After a lifetime of verbal and physical abuse, literally hundreds of four-foot drops onto pavement and a few full-fledged liquid dunks, Phil deserved nothing but the best of compliments.
 I’m proud to say he lived long enough to hear them.
 It’s a modern day miracle he survived seven years of fishing outings, backcountry hikes, and his owner’s temptation to give into the status quo.
 He was one of the best companions I’ve ever had.